sgjava/c3l/README.md

 * Custom character sets (can be copied from VDC or loaded from disk)
 * Scroll any area of screen

+## Bacis console

-If your app requires more of a console abstraction then use [console](hhttps://github.com/sgjava/c3l/blob/main/include/console.h).
+If your app requires more of a console abstraction then use [console](https://github.com/sgjava/c3l/blob/main/include/console.h).
 It operates like a normal console keeping track of the cursor and scrolling.
 There is also a print function that allows word wrapping.